Lam2026/Assignment/README.md

 Signal acquisition is to identify all satellites visible to the user’s antenna and determine the course values of carrier Doppler frequency and code phase of the satellite signals.

 To process the datasets, the file init.m is first run.
-Then, the plot "Acquisition results" is generated while the course values of carrier frequency and code phase of the satellite signals can be determined in the data stored under the variable "channel" in the Workspace.
-The Doppler frequency can be determined by minus the value of 4.58e6 (for Opensky dataset) or XXX (for Urban dataset).
+Then, the plot "Acquisition results" and the sky plot are generated while the course values of carrier frequency and code phase of the satellite signals can be determined in the data stored under the variable "channel" in the Workspace.
+The Doppler frequency can be determined by the data in the field "acquiredFreq" minus the value of 4.58e6 (for Opensky dataset) or 0 (for Urban dataset).
 To generate the plot "3D Acquisition Results", the file Plots.m is run afterwards.

 ### Task 1 Results for Opensky Dataset